-- 12 percent of the world's people live in North America and Western Europe.
-This 12 percent accounts for 60 percent of global consumption, while the one-third living in South Asia and sub-Saharan Africa account for only 3.2 percent. - While consumers across the globe spend an estimated 35 billion a year on bottled water, an estimated 1.1 billion people, or 1 person in 5, still lack reasonable access to safe drinking water. - While as many as 2.8 billion people on the planet struggle to survive on less than \$2 a day, in 2002, 1.12 billion households-about three-quarters of the world's people-owned at least one television set.
+- The 12% of the world's people living in North America and Western Europe account for 60% of global consumption, while the one-third living in South Asia and sub-Saharan Africa account for only 3.2%. - While consumers across the globe spend an estimated \$35 billion a year on bottled water, an estimated 1.1 billion people, or 1 person in 5, still lack reasonable access to safe drinking water.